shahzadssg/CRISP/README.md

         *   Prints a Base64 representation of the processed images for console output (or saves them to disk if Base64 is not desired for every step).
     *   Returns the final computed wire values.
 3.  **Bob's Extraction:**
-    *   Receives the final output value from Eve (conceptually extracted from the final image).
+    *   Receives the final output value from Carol (conceptually extracted from the final image).

 ## Setup & Usage